DNA damage-inducible transcript 3: Death-receptor dependent

-Apoptosis induction through other downstream pathways
+Other downstream pathways

 In addition, CHOP also mediates apoptosis through increasing the expression of the ERO1α (ER reductase) gene, which catalyzes the production of H2O2 in the ER.
 The highly oxidized state of the ER results in H2O2 leakage into the cytoplasm, inducing the production of reactive oxygen species (ROS) and a series of apoptotic and inflammatory reactions.

 The overexpression of CHOP can lead to cell cycle arrest and result in cell apoptosis.
 At the same time, CHOP-induced apoptosis can also trigger cell death by inhibiting the expression of cell cycle regulatory protein, p21.
 The p21 protein inhibits the G1 phase of the cell cycle as well as regulates the activity of pre-apoptotic factors.
 Identified CHOP-p21 relationship may play a role in changing the cell state from adapting to ER stress towards pre-apoptotic activity.

 Under most conditions, CHOP can directly bind to the promoters of downstream related genes.
-However, under specific condition, CHOP can cooperate with other transcription factors to affect apoptosis.
+However, under specific conditions, CHOP can cooperate with other transcription factors to affect apoptosis.
 Recent studies have shown that Bcl-2-associated athanogene 5 (Bag5) is over-expressed in prostate cancer and inhibits ER stress-induced apoptosis.
 Overexpression of Bag5 results in decreased CHOP and BAX expression, and increased Bcl-2 gene expression.
 Bag5 overexpression inhibited ER stress-induced apoptosis in the unfolded protein response by suppressing PERK-eIF2-ATF4 and enhancing the IRE1-Xbp1 activity.

 In general, the downstream targets of CHOP regulate the activation of apoptotic pathways, however, the molecular interaction mechanisms behind those processes remain to be discovered.